-Meghan Markle & Kate Middleton's First Royal Engagement Together Highlighted Issues Close To Both Their Hearts
+Meghan Markle & Kate Middleton Had Their First Royal Engagement Together For The Best Cause

 After her engagement to Prince Harry was announced, Suits actor Meghan Markle said she was leaving acting to focus on royal duties and her humanitarian work.
 Although she isn't officially a royal yet, she has already started this new chapter since Markle appeared with Kate Middleton at the Royal Foundation forum alongside Prince Harry and Prince William on Feb.
 28. At the inaugural event, Markle discussed how she intends to be involved with William, Harry, and Kate's charitable organization once she marries into the family.
 The foundation has worked to end the stigma surrounding mental health through its Heads Together campaign and Kate has continued that mental health advocacy.
 And for her part, Markle made it clear at the forum that she will contribute to the royal family's philanthropic efforts by maintaining her focus on gender equality.

 The two royal couples have publicly appeared together before at Christmas, but the forum marked the first official event with the four of them.
 William, Kate, and Harry are the three patrons of the Royal Foundation and the organization's website noted that Markle "will formally become the fourth patron" after her wedding to Prince Harry.
 As the royal wedding will take place on May 19, it's only a few months away, so Markle has started to map out her future with the foundation.
 Harry said in his address to the forum audience, "I am personally incredibly proud and excited that my soon-to-be wife, who is equally passionate about seeing positive change in the world, will soon be joining us in this work."